-‘Are you familiar with antifa?’
+‘Are you familiar with Antifa?’
 How to choose an impartial jury when white supremacists are on trial.

 Plaintiffs’ attorneys, led by prominent lawyers Roberta Kaplan and Karen Dunn, are using an 1871 statute designed to protect newly emancipated Black people from the Ku Klux Klan as the grounds for this suit against modern-day hate groups.
 Civil rights nonprofit Integrity First for America is backing the lawsuit.

-The plaintiffs are diverse members of the community and include four people who were struck when 20-year-old white nationalist and defendant in this case, James A. Fields Jr., plowed his car into a crowd of counterprotesters, killing 32-year-old anti-racist protester Heather Heyer.
+The plaintiffs are diverse members of the community and include four people who were struck when a 20-year-old avowed neo-Nazi and defendant in this case, James A. Fields Jr., plowed his car into a crowd of counterprotesters, killing 32-year-old anti-racist protester Heather Heyer.

-At least two KKK factions are among the defendants, who also include Jason Kessler, the organizer of the Aug.
-12 Unite the Right rally; Richard Spencer, who led the Aug.
-11 torchlight march across the University of Virginia campus; and Matthew Heimbach, a white-nationalist leader with ties to far-right factions in Eastern Europe.
+At least two KKK factions are represented among the defendants, who also include Jason Kessler, the organizer of the Aug.
+12, 2017, Unite the Right rally; Richard Spencer, who led the previous night’s torchlight march across the University of Virginia campus; and Matthew Heimbach, a white-nationalist leader with ties to far-right factions in Eastern Europe.

 Many of the prospective jurors on Monday expressed lasting anguish from the events of 2017.
-Prospective jurors also said they knew Heyer and other people who were counterprotesting or injured that day, including DeAndre Harris, a Black man who white supremacists brutally beat in a parking lot.
+Prospective jurors also said they knew Heyer and other people who were counterprotesting or injured that day, including DeAndre Harris, a Black man whom white supremacists brutally beat in a parking garage.

 The questions Moon asked them foreshadow the type of flash points that will arise during this weeks-long trial.

-The prospective jurors were asked in a questionnaire if they were concerned about prejudice against people who are Jewish, Black, Hispanic and White, or involved in groups including Jewish Community Centers, the ACLU, NAACP, or the Institute for Historical Review, which promotes Holocaust denial.
+The prospective jurors were asked in a questionnaire if they were concerned about prejudice against people who are Jewish, Black, Hispanic and White, or involved in groups including Jewish Community Centers, the American Civil Liberties Union, the NAACP or the Institute for Historical Review, which promotes Holocaust denial.

-One juror who worked on a farm said in court Monday that “as a community we want to get it behind us and see justice done.”
+One juror who works on a farm said in court Monday that “as a community we want to get it behind us and see justice done.”
 In his questionnaire, Moon said, the juror indicated he would not be able to overcome preconceived notions about the Unite the Right rally, stating, “These people are terrorists.”

 “Do you think you can set aside that opinion?”
 Moon asked.